 Managing Schedules

 Once schedules are created, you can monitor their execution, view detailed status information, and manage them through the schedule dashboard.
-Track execution history, pause or modify schedules as needed, and ensure your monitoring runs smoothly.Schedule Dashboard
+Track execution history, pause or modify schedules as needed, and ensure your monitoring runs smoothly.Reviewing Run-over-Run Changes

 Schedule Actions